arvindp25/Data-Science-portfolio/Data Science portfolio/Deep Learning/Action Recoginition System/Readme.md

 For other models we have chosen 120x120 or160x160, we got 2 sizes of images 360x360 and 120x160, hence we decided to go with either 120x120 or 160x160,.

+In the training dataset we cropped and then resized it to 120x120 or 160x160.
+If transfer learning is used then according to the model on which it was trained.
+For the val dataset we resize all images to 120x120,160x160 and according to the transfer learning model.
+For normalisation,
+We tried 2 type of normalization
+Mean normalisation and dividing by 255.
+We didn’t see much difference in base model performance.
+So we chose dividing by 255.
+To keep simple.
+Optimizer we have chosen Adam.
+Total of 3 of callbacks are used
+Model checkpoint
+ReduceLROnPlateau with patience 3 and monitor val loss EarlyStopping with patience 8 and monitor val loss.

+Then we tried all sort of architecture.
+Note:- In notebook we kept only final model architecture For more detail u can check write.pdf, you will find all sort experiment done by us.

+this project is done by
+Arvind kumar patel and Subhasis Pattanayak